This section covers a range of financial topics on how to sell to Mexico, including payment, Mexico’s banking system, and foreign exchange controls.

 There are no controls on the transfer of U.S. dollars into or out of Mexico.
 This means that profits can be repatriated freely.
 However, to prevent money laundering, SHCP maintains a regulation governing the deposit and exchange of U.S. dollars in Mexican banks.
 Dollar transactions that are processed through online banking are not affected.
 According to the regulation, banks must observe the following limits:

-- Tourists who do not account holders can exchange no more than USD 1,500 per month in cash.
+- Tourists who are not account holders can exchange no more than USD 1,500 per month in cash